HaywardMorihara/2021FebGameJam/README.md

 [https://itch.io/jam/gdfgs-monthly-game-jam-2](https://itch.io/jam/gdfgs-monthly-game-jam-2)

 # Polishing TODOS:
-- Display temporary error when you try and place a block and you can't plae anymore
-- Adjust outlines on green tiles
 - Error when there isn't a valid path, before it starts. maybe when the block is placed or maybe okay if there's a retry option
 - Option to retry and keep the maze as you've made it so far.
 Maybe that should just be the default every time
 - Make it clear that you've won vs loss